MicrosoftDocs/memdocs/memdocs/intune/apps/protect-edge-mam-windows.md

 The MAM Client communicates the client heath state (or health metadata) to the MAM Service upon check-in.
 The health state includes any failure of APP Health Checks for **Block** or **Wipe** conditions.
 In addition, AAD guides end-users through remediation steps when they attempt to access a blocked CA resource.

 ### Apply Conditional Access
-Organizations can use Azure AD Conditional Access policies to ensure that users can only access work or school content using Microsoft Edge for Windows.
+Organizations can use Azure AD Conditional Access policies to ensure that users can only access work or school content using policy managed applications on Windows.
 To do this, you'll need a conditional access policy that targets all potential users.
 These policies are described in [Conditional Access: Require approved client apps or app protection policy](/azure/active-directory/conditional-access/howto-policy-approved-app-or-app-protection).

 Follow the steps in [Require approved client apps or app protection policy with mobile devices](/azure/active-directory/conditional-access/howto-policy-approved-app-or-app-protection#require-approved-client-apps-or-app-protection-policy-with-mobile-devices), which allows Microsoft Edge for Windows, but blocks other mobile device web browsers from connecting to Microsoft 365 endpoints.